Features¶

 - Channel conversion --

-handle_inbound()converts the raw message to aRoomEvent - Identity resolution -- Identify the sender (optional, with timeout)
+handle_inbound()converts the raw message to aRoomEvent - Identity resolution -- Identify the sender (optional, with timeout and channel filtering)

 - Room lock -- Acquire per-room lock for atomic processing